jcchikikomori/php7-starter/README.md

 * .example files might help you in your development!

 ## Requirements
-* Basic knowledge in PHP (Recommended: Learn PHP5)
+* Knowledge in PHP 5 or higher
-* Familiar in Object-Oriented Programming
+* Familiar in Object-Oriented Programming.
+This project is frequently used OOP
 * Apache-based web servers or any with .htaccess & RewriteEngine support
 * PHP 5.6 to PHP 7+
 * Supports MYSQL & SQLITE as well, if you are going to MySQL, go install and set it up.